This post may contain affiliate links. Read my disclosure policy here.

 Looking for a sweet and easy Halloween costume idea?
 Here is how to make a DIY deer costume… this fawn costume includes a no sew tutu and DIY deer ears headband.
 Here is how to make a deer costume that could win any contest…

 Our girls are obsessed with Halloween costumes.
 They plan out costume ideas for years ahead.

 When Olivia was a Fall Flower Fairy wearing the dress I made her in our Fall Fairy Costume Tutorial, my nieces, Julia and Sophia, were fawns.
 We all thought the idea of a fall fairy with two baby deer was adorable.

 Our baby deer costume is made up of fawn ear headband, brown shirt and leggings/tights (I sewed the shirts and leggings, but Julia chose to wear tights instead of the leggings,) and a no-sew brown and white tutu with white spots and a double ribbon bow.

 I think my favorite part of the costume is the fawn ears.
 I just LOVE how they turned out.

 I have made countless pairs of animal ear headbands over the years — but these deer ears top the list.

 With these deer ears, I used some scraps of the brown fabric with which I had made the girls shirts and leggings, some fake fur, leftover brown tulle from the skirts and some extra fall flowers I had from Olivia’s Fall Flower Fairy Dress.

 I bent crafting wire to make the shape of the ears and glued onto the headband.

-I sewed the outer ears together and slipped them over the wire ear forms, wrapping and gluing the bottom of the ears to the headband.
+I sewed the outer deer ears together and slipped them over the wire ear forms, wrapping and gluing the bottom of the ears to the headband.
 Then I hot glued the fur for the inner ears to the outer ear.